sclaussen/apex/README.md

   - MP40s MP40-Feed (15% Nutrient)
   - Powerheads off
   - Radions 100%
-  - Dependency chain
+  - Dependency chain (for Feed A or Feed-Timer)
-    - Feed A ON -> Feed ON, or Feed-Timer ON -> Feed ON
+    - Feed A ON -> Feed ON
+    - Feed-Timer ON -> Feed ON
     - Feed ON -> MP40 MP40-Feed, Powerheads OFF, Radions 100%
     - Feed-Timer ON -> Feed-AFS ON